FigureTechnologies/marketpalace-securitization-contract/crates/contract/README.md

 ```

 #### [Accept Commitments](https://github.com/FigureTechnologies/marketpalace-securitization-contract/blob/2342bec0f0b58472747038eab51d74cc468809d0/crates/contract/src/core/msg.rs#L23)
 The AcceptCommitments message is sent by the General Partner.
 They will submit this message with a list containing the addresses of the LPs that they would like to receive commitments from.
-This list must be non-empty, and they must be considered pending.
-Lastly, the accepted commitments cannot commit to more than the remaining amount of each security.
+This list must be non-empty, and each supplied commitment must be in the `PENDING` state.
+The number of shares/units these commitments have cannot be greater than the remaining amount of their respective security.
+Lastly, this transaction will fail if the blocktime is greater than the settlement time.

 ##### Request Parameters
 - `commitments`: The addresses of the LPs that the GP wishes to approve.